 The budget caps are also subject to 2% downward adjustment which helps in keeping resources free for the highest priority spends.
 Such priority spending is another good way to make sure that expenditures never outpace the revenue while doing the most important jobs first.
 A similar task is being done by the government on project level where infrastructure projects are being scrutinized individually so that adequate cuts can be made.
 Moreover, subsidies are being redesigned to reach a highly specific target group.

-Heng hinted on revision of tax rates as well as application of new taxes to keep growing the revenue.
-Though he mention that tax system would be kept progressive and fair, recent tax raises already affect many groups.
-The ECA, for example, is complaining about paying property tax and maintenance for vacant houses which is eating away on property owners’ money.
-Singapore needs to maintain a healthy revenue cycle by ensuring that the economic growth does not lose steam.
+Heng hinted on the revision of tax rates as well as the application of new taxes to keep growing the revenue.
+Though he mentions that the tax system would be kept progressive and fair, recent tax raises already affect many groups.
+The ECA, for example, is complaining about paying property tax and maintenance for vacant houses which are eating away on property owners’ money.
+Singapore needs to maintain a healthy revenue cycle by ensuring that economic growth does not lose steam.
 Otherwise, raising taxes will only burden the citizens.

 Moneylender Singapore is the most reliable directory of license moneylender.
 For more information or get a loan quotation, may visit www.sglicensedmoneylender.sg